-The Homeless Planning Council is the coordinator of the Continuum of Care (CoC) for the State of Delaware.
-The city will continue to support the need of ending chronic homelessness by actively collaborating with housing providers that service the homeless and those that are at risk of homelessness.
+The Housing Alliance of Delaware is the coordinator of the Continuum of Care (CoC) for the State of Delaware.
+City planning staff regularly attends the CoC meetings and will continue to support the need of ending chronic homelessness by actively collaborating with housing providers that service the homeless and those that are at risk of homelessness.